ucsd-progsys/liquidhaskell/README.md

 Incremental Checking
 --------------------

-LiquidHaskell supports *incremental* checking where each run only checks the part of the program that has been modified since the previous run.
+By **default**, LiquidHaskell supports *incremental* checking where each run only checks the part of the program that has been modified since the previous run.

-    $ liquid -d foo.hs

-1. Each run of `liquid` saves the file to a `.bak` file and
+Each run of `liquid` saves the file to a `.bak` file and the *subsequent* run

-2. Each subsequent run
     + does a `diff` to see what has changed w.r.t. the `.bak` file
     + only generates constraints for the `[CoreBind]` corresponding to the changed top-level binders and their transitive dependencies.

-**Note:** Subsequent runs will report **Safe** if there are no errors in the changed portions but there *are* errors in the unchanged portion.
-Thus, you should finally run *without* the `-d` option before concluding a module is Safe!

 The time savings are quite significant.
 For example:

-    $ time liquid --notermination -i . -i ../../include/ Data/ByteString.hs > log 2>&1
+    $ time liquid --notermination -i .
+Data/ByteString.hs > log 2>&1

     real	7m3.179s
     user	4m18.628s